treeverse/lakeFS/design/open/uncomitted-gc.md

 #### Flow 1: Clean Run

-1. Run PrepareUncommittedForGC
+1. Run PrepareUncommittedForGC on all branches
-2. Read all addresses from branch commits -> `lakeFS DF`
+2. Read all addresses from Repository commits -> `Committed DF`
-3. Read all addresses from branch `GC commit` -> `lakeFS DF`
+3. Read all addresses from branch `BranchUncommittedMetarange` -> `Uncommitted DF`
-4. Read all objects on branch path directly from object store (can be done in parallel by 'partition') -> `Branch DF`
+4. Read all objects directly from object store (can be done in parallel by 'partition') -> `Branch DF`
-5. Subtract results `lakeFS DF` from `Branch DF`
+5. Subtract results `Committed DF` and `Uncommitted DF` from `Branch DF`
 6. Remove files newer than < TOKEN_EXPIRY_TIME > and special paths
 7. The remainder is a list of files which can be safely removed
-8. Finally, save the current run's `GC commit` the last read partition and newest commit id in a designated location on the branch path
+8. Finally, save the following in a designated location in the repository:
+   1. The current run's `Uncommitted DF` (as a parquet file)
+   2. The last read partition
+   3. The GC run start timestamp

 #### Flow 2: Optimized Run